d0iasm/graph-docs/README.md

 ## System
-This bot works using Python on Heroku.
+This bot works using Python on DigitalOcean.
 There are mainly two stages to create an image from text.
 The first stage is natural language processing by using the dependency analysis tools Juman and Knp.
 The second stage is image generation by using the graph visualization tool Graphviz.

 | Item       |             |
 |:-----------|:------------|